sw2582-jpg/semantic-understaing-in-JSON-data/README.md

-# Schema.org Class & Property Extraction (Refactored)
+# Schema.org Class & Property Extraction

 Explore the Schema.org vocabulary against your own RDF dataset.
 This tool:
 - Parses the Schema.org JSON-LD to capture class/property hierarchies and ranges.